 Fastest journey22hr 2m

 It is easy to take the train from London to Ljubljana.
-Many travellers opt to break the journey with an overnight stop, but it can be done without a stop in about 22 hours.
+Many travellers opt to break the journey with an overnight stop.
 The most obvious route, the one we describe below, is from London via Paris to Munich, connecting there onto a night train direct to Ljubljana.
 You can also travel from London via Brussels and Frankfurt to join the same night train in Munich.
 Another good route from London is via Paris and Zurich, from where there is also a direct overnight service to Ljubljana.